reimeytal/natural-selection-sim/README.md

 # natural-selection-sim
-A simulation of natural selection
+A simulation of natural selection.